-The Single Point of Access (SPOA) program assesses eligibility and makes referrals for people with serious mental illness to care coordination and Assertive Community Treatment (ACT) teams.
-Through these services, clients can connect to treatment, communicate with providers and get support in obtaining benefits.
+The Single Point of Access (SPOA) program helps provider connect people with serious mental illness to mental health service that can connect them to treatment communicate with providers and get help finding benefits.

-- Connectivity to Care Coordination assigned through the SPOA is reserved for clients with a serious mental illness only.
+- Non-Medicaid Care Coordination (NMCC): This service is available only for people with a serious mental illness.

 - Assertive Community Treatment (ACT): This treatment is for people with a serious mental illness who have high service needs that are not being met in traditional settings.
 People with serious mental illness who are otherwise unable to connect to community treatment can receive clinical support from an interdisciplinary team.

 - Forensic Assertive Community Treatment (FACT): This is available to people with serious mental illness who are eligible for Assertive Community Treatment and have current forensic involvement.